relativitydev/file-migration-cli/README.md

 /dupfiles{+\|-}|Enables or disables the removal of duplicate files.
 Use it for small to medium sized workspaces, such as 1M files or less.
 During synchronization, this optimization increases the memory and CPU usage, and the time to completion, but it can significantly reduce the overall transfer time. <br>**Note:** By default, the parameter is enabled.
 /fileshare:{value}|The name, number, artifact identifier, or UNC path for a file share.
 For more information, see [UNC file paths](#unc-file-paths) and [Remote server paths](#remote-server-paths). <br>**Note:** You can optionally use the /fileshare parameter instead of the /targetpath.
 /maxsync:{value}|The maximum number of records to synchronize.
 Use this parameter to limit the number of records fetched with the sync command while debugging or troubleshooting. <br>**Note:** The default value is Int32.MaxValue.
 /metadata:{+\|-}|Enables or disables the retrieval of file information, such as the length in bytes, for all source files.
 It provides verifiable migration results and eliminates more expensive server-side validation.
 We recommend enabling this setting only when running the File Migration CLI from from a Windows-based server where the files are local. <br>**Note:** By default, the parameter is disabled.
+When this parameter is disabled, the File Migration CLI doesn't display total file size for the migrated data in the Migrated Data field in the output on command-line console.
+Instead, it just displays the number of files that it has migrated.
+For example, it displays _Migrated Data: x GB_, but not _Migrated Data: x of y GB_.
+This situation may occur for files used with processing.
 /sha1{+\|-}|Enables or disables the calculation of SHA1 hashes for all source files.
 SHA1 hashes are used to validate the migration.
 We recommend enabling this parameter only when running the File Migration CLI from from a Windows-based server where the files are local.<br>**Note:** By default, the parameter is disabled.
 /skipinv{+\|-}|Enables or disables skipping all Invariant files. <br>**Note:** By default, the parameter is disabled.
 /skipnative{+\|-}|Enables or disables skipping workspace native files. <br>**Note:** By default, the parameter is disabled.